 Ohio Property & Casualty Insurance License Exam Overview

-The Ohio Property & Casualty Insurance License Exam is administered by Prometric on behalf of the Ohio Department of Insurance (ODI).
-Ohio is the seventh-largest state by population, with Cleveland, Columbus, and Cincinnati serving as major economic centers with diverse manufacturing and service industries.
+The Ohio Property & Casualty Insurance License Exam is administered by PSI on behalf of the Ohio Department of Insurance (ODI).
+Property and Casualty are two separate lines of authority in Ohio, so you can sit the combined Property & Casualty exam (Series 11-36) or take the standalone Property and Casualty exams individually.
+Ohio is the seventh-largest state by population, with Columbus, Cleveland, and Cincinnati serving as major economic centers across diverse manufacturing and service industries.

 Exam Format at a Glance